dojo/docs/dojo/NodeList-data.rst

 ============

 ``dojo/NodeList-data`` is a module that extends the :ref:`NodeList <dojo/NodeList>` by adding a simple data abstraction API.
-This allows you to bind data items to individual nodes, allowing retrievial of the data later by reference to the node.
+This allows you to bind data items to individual nodes, allowing retrieval of the data later by reference to the node.

 The module exposes the API by extending ``NodeList`` with two methods: ``data()`` and ``removeData()``.